IntEL4CoRo/ease_fall_school_2022/README.md

 * Option 1: Docker image -- Linux native (tested with Debian)
 * Option 2: WSL2 tar-ball import with pre-installed Docker -- Windows + WSL2 + VcXsrv (tested with Win10)
 * Option 3: VirtualBox image -- fallback for any OS whatsoever
+* Option 4: Collaboration -- when it just won't work on your system, find someone and work on the lectures together.
+This is completely platform-independent :)

 ## Option 1: Docker Setup (recommended for Linux)